aterza/csgraph/README.md

 Once installed, you can use `csgraph` as specified below.

-If you have a `example.csg` file like so:
+If you have a `simple.csg` file like so:

 ```
 instr 1 do